Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Introduction

 \system addresses this shortcoming with a new form of batches: \emph{\batches}.
 Unlike a classic batch, a \batch contains condensed information that allows to authenticate and deduplicate its messages in bulk, much faster than in existing schemes. \Batches leverage the strong ordering of \broadcast to minimize redundant information.

 \paragraph{Trustless brokers.}

-\system produces \batches using a novel interactive protocol involving \emph{brokers}, a layer of facilitating processes between clients and servers.
-Counterintuitively, \batches are faster for servers to receive and process, but expensive for brokers to produce: \batchification is interactive and relies on expensive cryptographic operations.
+\system produces \batches using a novel interactive protocol involving \emph{brokers}, a layer of facilitating processes between clients and servers. \Batches are faster for servers to receive and process, but expensive for brokers to produce: \batchification is interactive and relies on expensive cryptographic operations for brokers.

 Importantly, however, incorrectly \batchified batches are visibly malformed.
-As such, brokers are \emph{untrusted}: good brokers take load off the servers; bad ones cannot compromise the system's safety.
+As such, brokers can be \emph{untrusted}: good brokers take load off the servers; bad ones cannot compromise the system's safety.
 Servers are exposed to every message in the system, bottleneck easily, and only a threshold of them can be compromised before the system loses safety.
 Brokers, instead, can be spun up by anyone, outside of \system's security perimeter, to meet the load produced by clients.

 \paragraph{Evaluation.}

 We evaluate \system in a cross-cloud, geo-distributed environment including 320 medium-sized AWS EC2 machines and 64 OVH machines.
 We simulate up to 257 million clients and consider 12 experimental environments.
 Setting up each environment requires the installation of 13~TB of synthetic workload.
 A naive installation using \texttt{scp} from a single machine would take 68 hours.
 We designed \texttt{silk}, a one-to-many peer-to-peer file transfer tool optimized for high latency connections, to install the files in 30 minutes instead.